Disinformation, Stochastic Harm, and Costly Effort: A Principal-Agent Analysis of Regulating Social Media Platforms: Formal Model

 \section{Formal Model}

-We formalize our model as a MDP incorporating descriptive features of our domain as described in the previous section and defined by $(S,A,P_e,R_e)$ where $S$ is the discrete state space of the current effort $e_c$ required by the public model, $A$ is the continuous set of actions representing the platform's choice of effort $e$, $P_e(e_c, e_c') = \Pr[s_{t+1}=e_c' \mid s_t=e_c,a_t=e]$ is the transition probability to state $e_c'$ by exerting effort $e$ in state $e_c$, and $R_e=-c(e)$ is the immediate reward of exerting effort $e$, which is simply the cost of effort $e$.
+We formalize our model as a MDP incorporating descriptive features of our domain as described in the previous section and defined by $(S,A,P_e,R_e)$ where $S$ is the discrete state space of the current effort $e_c$ as specified by the public standard, $A$ is the continuous set of actions representing the platform's choice of effort $e$, $P_e(e_c, e_c') = \Pr[s_{t+1}=e_c' \mid s_t=e_c,a_t=e]$ is the transition probability to state $e_c'$ by exerting effort $e$ in state $e_c$, and $R_e=-c(e)$ is the immediate reward of exerting effort $e$, which is simply the cost of effort $e$.

 Consistent with MDP literature \cite{Sutton1998}, we use $\pi : S \rightarrow A$ to denote an arbitrary, deterministic policy specifying the platform's choice of effort $e \in A$ for all $e_c \in S$.
 The \emph{state value function} $v_{\pi}(e_c) = R_e + \gamma \E[v_{\pi}(s_{t+1})]$ is the expected discounted value of following policy $\pi$ from state $e_c$; the \emph{state-action value function} $q_{\pi}(e_c, e)=R_e + \E[v_{\pi}(s_{t+1})|A_t=e]$ is the expected discounted value of choosing effort $e$ in state $e_c$, and then following policy $\pi$ thereafter.